alanng10/class-lang/Docue/Article/Single/a.md

 The call argue list type is not declared.
 The call result type is not declared.
 The call result type is Int type.
+It is programming error, to passed argue with different count of ref with declared param count of the maide, in the call.